Ministry of Agriculture (Azerbaijan)

 The Ministry of Agriculture of Azerbaijan (Azərbaycan Respublikasının Kənd Təsərrüfatı Nazirliyi) is an Azerbaijani governmental agency within the Cabinet of Azerbaijan in charge of regulation of the economic activity in the agricultural sector of the country with a purpose of increasing the sector's production capacity.
 Agriculture is Azerbaijan's second most important natural resource playing a significant role in the country's economy.
-The ministry is headed by Inam Karimov.
+Between 2018 and 2023, the ministry was headed by Inam Karimov, who was then replaced by Majnun Mammadov.

 History

 The ministry overseeing agricultural activity was first established on May 28, 1918 with declaration of independence of Azerbaijan Democratic Republic as the Ministry of Cultivation and Labor.
 On October 15, 1918 the name was changed to the Ministry of the State Property and Cultivation and after the establishment of Soviet rule in Azerbaijan in 1920, it was renamed to the State Land Commissariat.
 In 1986 the ministry was transformed into the State Committee on Agrarian Economy.

 In 1992, after restoration of independence of Azerbaijan Republic, the ministry was re-established as the Ministry of Agriculture and Food.
 Finally, in 1993, the name was changed to its current.

 The Ministry of Agriculture pursues public policy in the following areas: